dannysheehan/ansible-lamp/README.md

 # ansible-lamp

-Deploy a LAMP site using ansible on openstack
+Provision and configure a LAMP site using ansible on Openstack Never login to a server again.